toolisticon/cute/README.md

 # Why you should use this project?
 Testing of annotation processors can be a very difficult task.
-Usually annotation procecssors are tighly bound to the compile time model of Java and are relying on tools provided by the java compiler during compile time.
+Usually annotation procecssors are tighly bound to the compile time model of Java and are relying on tools provided by the java compiler during the compilation process.

 Mocking of both tools and the compile time model is a very difficult task.
-It's much easier to define testcases as source files and test your processor during the normal compilation process.
+It's much easier to define testcases as source files and to test your processors during the normal compilation process.

 This compile testing framework allows you to to do this and additionally supports you to provide unit tests for your annotation processor related code in an easy way.